julien-muke/3D_portfolio/README.md

 ![Screenshot](3d.gif)

 # Introduction
 build a cool 3D website portfolio with fun interactive parts, like a floating island and a fox that moves when you type.
-It'll allow you to show off your skills and get a job!

  Learn from: